pouryapb/FaceAct-frontend/README.md

 npm install
 npm start
 ```
-after that FaceAct is accessible through http://localhost:3000
+afterwards FaceAct is accessible through http://localhost:3000

-port 3000 is used by front and 8000 is used by back so they should be free to run the project
+port 3000 is used by front and 8000 is used by back so they should be unoccupied to run the project